Billiards in Nearly Isosceles Triangles

 In \S \ref{sect:background} we will give background information about triangular billiards, and in particular discuss how one computes the orbit tile $O(W)$ based on the combinatorics of the word $W$.
 All of the constructions in \S \ref{sect:background} are programmed into McBilliards.
 The interested reader can see these constructions in action when using the program.

 In section \ref{sect:non-veech}, we prove theorem \ref{nonveech}.

 In \S \ref{sect:easy} we will prove Theorem \ref{easy}.

-\S \ref{s3}-\ref{s6} are devoted to the proof of Theorem \ref{limit1}.
+\S \ref{s3}-\ref{s6} are devoted to the proof of the Central Lemma, namely Theorem \ref{limit1}.
 In \S \ref{s3} we will introduce our words $W_{nk}$, and prove some preliminary results about the orbit tiles $O_{nk}:=O(W_{nk}).$ In particular, we will isolate a region $R_{nk} \subset \Delta$ with the property that (independent of $n$ and $k$) a certain $16$ functions define $O_{nk} \cap R_{nk}$.

 In \S \ref{sect:rescaling} we will prove the Quadratic Rescaling Theorem, a result that is designed to analyze infinite families of defining functions, such as the $16$ families we isolate in \S \ref{s3}.
 In \S \ref{sect:pivot} and \S \ref{s6} we will use the Quadratic Rescaling Theorem to finish the proof of Theorem \ref{limit1}.